 If you teach fractions, chances are you teach them during the long, dreary, and cold winter months.
 While I’m not a huge fan of winter, I am a fan of using winter-themed fraction activities for my small group center.
 They bring me joy and provide instant engagement and excitement to the classroom!

-One of my favorite winter-themed fraction resources is this Improper Fraction Snow Globe Sort.
-It is hands-on, versatile, engaging, rigorous, and purposeful.
 I love seeing the look on my student’s faces when they realize they’ll be working with snowflakes and snow globes.
 They are always curious and anxious to discover what it’s all about!
-To prepare, simply spread out the improper fraction snowflakes and arrange the mixed number snow globes in order from least to greatest.

-Next, students compare the mixed numbers to the ranges labeled on the snow globes.
-This is where the wheels start turning in their heads!
+Sorting the snowflakes is where the wheels start turning.
 Since many snowflake values are close to more than one snow globe range, students must think carefully about where to place the snowflake.
-Hearing my students make justifications as to where they place their snowflakes, and the conversations that result gives me valuable feedback.

-Once all 48 snowflakes have been placed in the appropriate snow globes, the sort is complete!
+Once all 48 snowflakes have been placed in the appropriate snow globes, the sort is complete.
 Even though students work independently with their snowflakes, it feels like a team effort.
 Therefore, we celebrate together when finished!

 There’s no doubt this resource can serve as a great assessment tool.
 Throughout the activity, I use questioning strategies to assess and advance their understanding of the skill.
 For instance, if I see a student place a snowflake in the wrong snow globe, I’ll simply ask them to share their reasoning.
 I can also give students small prompts without revealing the answer to help steer them in the right direction.